-- 1. The attire of graduates worn under gowns is to be proper and appropriate and shall follow the school dress code. - 2.
+- 1. The attire of graduates worn under gowns is to be proper and appropriate.
+Females are to wear skirts (no shorter than 3 inches above the knee) or dress slacks and blouses, or dresses (no shorter than three inches above the knee) with dress sandals or shoes.
+Males are to wear slacks (black, brown, navy, or khaki) and shirts with a collar (ties are recommended but not required) and dress shoes.
+Shorts, T-shirts, blue jeans, athletic shoes, flip flops, canvas shoes and other casual wear are not considered appropriate. - 2.
 The attaching of lettering or signs, or otherwise altering the original appearance of either caps or gowns is prohibited. - 3.
 Music for both the processional and recessional of graduates will be arranged for by the high school principal. - 4.
 Candidates for graduation are required to display respect toward all presenters/speakers participating in the commencement program. - 5.
 The use of all types of firecrackers, mechanical noisemakers, and all other types of paraphernalia commonly associated with spontaneous celebrations is prohibited during the ceremony.